The Hammock Plot: Where Categorical and Numerical Data Relax Together: Introduction

 ``Missing values'' is a separate category and, optionally, a space for missing values is reserved at the bottom.
 Figure~\ref{f:auto_foreign} features an optional line that separates the area between missing and non-missing values.
 The variable repair record has a bar at the bottom which indicates its missing values.

-Neighboring axes are connected by bars.
-In Figure \ref{f:auto_foreign}, the connecting bars are rectangles, but other shapes could be used (e.g., parallelograms, which are faster to compute).
-The width of the rectangles is proportional to the number of observations it contains.
-Rectangles containing very few observations appear as a line.
-The rectangles each represent a cell of the two-way contingency table of the two adjacent variables, i.e., they represent bivariate statistics.
+Neighboring axes are connected by connectors.
+In Figure \ref{f:auto_foreign}, the connectors are rectangles, but other shapes could be used (e.g., parallelograms, which are faster to compute).
+The width of the connector is proportional to the number of observations it contains.
+Connectors containing very few observations appear as a line (even though they are just thin connectors).
+The connectors each represent a cell of the two-way contingency table of the two adjacent variables, i.e., they represent bivariate statistics.

-Figure \ref{f:auto_foreign} highlights foreign cars in orange.
+Figure \ref{f:auto_foreign} highlights foreign cars in a different color.
 We can follow the observations belonging to foreign cars throughout the graph.
 For example, we see that foreign cars tend to have less headroom, a better repair record, lower weight, and higher mileage.
 For the continuous variables mileage (miles per gallon) and weight we can also make a statement about correlations.
-Mileage and weight are negatively correlated because the lines cross in opposite directions: high values of mileage correspond to low values of weight and conversely.
+Mileage and weight are negatively correlated because the connectors cross in opposite directions: high values of mileage correspond to low values of weight and conversely.
 In fact, the correlation between mileage and weight turns out to be $-0.8$.

 The remainder of this paper is as follows.
 Section \ref{s:relatedplots} gives a brief history of the hammock plot and similar plots that followed.
+Section~\ref{s:syntax} gives an overview over syntax and options.
 Section~\ref{s:example} gives numerous examples and explains the Stata syntax in the context of the examples.
 Section~\ref{s:conclusion} concludes.